aless80/canvas-lms-data-export/README.md

 The parameters that can be configured in .env are:
 - Canvas API URL
 - Canvas API key
+- Output directory (default: "export")
 - Comma separated list of Course IDs that should be skipped
-- Output directory (default: "export")
+- Comma separated list of Assignment IDs that should be skipped

+Tip: run `python export.py --no_download` to get the Course IDs and Assignment IDs without downloading them

 # Export
 The exported data include raw json data that can be downloaded using [Canvas API](https://canvasapi.readthedocs.io/en/latest/index.html), and submission attachments to submissions.